Why is the Bible, though being the greatest book ever written, neglected and looked down upon by many people?

 Others may be resistant to the idea that God has authority over them.
 Proverbs 1:7 states: “The fear of the LORD is the beginning of knowledge; fools despise wisdom and instruction“.
 In context, the term “fear of the Lord” refers specifically to God’s written revelation.
 A “fool” is one who so values his own opinion that he is not able to learn, even when presented with biblical revelation (or the arguments of the wise).
 So some people will be disinterested in the Bible, or even look down on it, because they are convinced that their own ideas are the best for living life.

 Men’s thoughts about God

 Some may believe the Bible is just a collection of men’s thoughts about God.
 Others may believe that the stories in the Bible were intentionally designed to deceive.
-Peter explained the source of the Bible in 2 Peter 1:16, when he stated that: “we did not follow cleverly devised tales when we made known to you the power and coming of our Lord Jesus Christ, but we were eyewitnesses of His majesty“.
+Peter explains the source of the Bible in 2 Peter 1:16, where he states that: “we did not follow cleverly devised tales when we made known to you the power and coming of our Lord Jesus Christ, but we were eyewitnesses of His majesty“.
 Revelation did not come from men – it came to men.
-Paul says something similar in 1 Corinthians 2:1-5 where he made it clear that the words he shared were from God, not from men.
+Paul says something similar in 1 Corinthians 2:1-5, where he makes it clear that the words he shared were from God, not from men.
 The Gospel author, Luke, also seemed eager to keep people from this negative view when he chose to write a careful historical account of Jesus’ ministry “that you might know the exact truth about the things … taught” (Luke 1:4).